User guide

 - Per focus area, mark each monthly goal: Traffic Light status (Green, Amber, Red).

-- Read your Month Recap.
+- Read your Month Check-in.

 - Set next month's focus.